Archihub-App/archihub.github.io/src/content/docs/en/transcribe.md

 2. **Installation of the plugin**: to install the automatic transcription plugin, you must clone the [plugin repository](https://github.com/Archihub-App/transcribeWhisperX.git) in the `plugins` folder of the application following the steps indicated in the [plugin installation section](../install_plugin).

 3. **Hugging Face token configuration**: the plugin offers the option to generate the "flat" transcription of the voice or to separate the speakers identified in the audio.
-To use the second option, it is important to have an account on [huggingface](https://huggingface.co/) and create a token to use the speaker separation model:
+To use the second option, it is important to have an account on [Hugging Face](https://huggingface.co/) and create a token to use the speaker separation model:

     - Once the account is created, you must go to your profile settings and then to Access Tokens.
 You can also access [settings](https://huggingface.co/settings/tokens) (you must have logged into the account).
     - On the access tokens page, click the "Create new token" button.